-- The assets and deferred outflows of resources of the Village of Flat Rock exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$7,239,333. - The government's total net position decreased by \$32,792.
-The 2018-2019 budget, as approved, intended to utilize accumulated fund balance.
-This, plus the recording of depreciation expense, resulted in the decrease in net assets for the year. - As of the close of the current fiscal year, the Village of Flat Rock's governmental funds reported combined ending fund balances of \$3,212,726, a decrease of \$115,820 in comparison with the prior year.
-Approximately 95% of this total amount, or \$3,063,206 is available for spending at the government's discretion.
+- The assets and deferred outflows of resources of the Village exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$7,250,154. - The Village's total net position increased by \$190,064.
+The increase was due to an unexpected increase in general sales tax revenues. - As of the close of the current fiscal year, the Village's governmental funds reported combined ending fund balances of \$3,445,566, an increase of \$384,753 in comparison with the prior year.
+Approximately 84% of this total amount, or \$2,881,523 is available for spending at the Village's discretion. - During the fiscal year, the Village did not implement the provisions of GASB Statement No. 84 which would have required the creation of a Fines and Forfeitures Special Revenue Fund.
+The Village's primary tax base is residential real property which is typically not subject to late listing penalties.
+The total late listing penalty assessed for the current year was less than \$100.